Instamrkt/slate/source/includes/_websocket_api_calls_games.md

 close_at | now() | Game closing time (> open_at) in epoch millis.
 This will close the game at a given time. **Warning**: this will automatically resolve all the parimutuel pools running for the game.
 If not included (**recommended**), game close request has to be sent automatically. live_start_at | now() | Game real life starting time (> now()) in epoch millis.
 This can be different than open_at (e.g. you might want to allow betting before the game starts in real life).
 Serves **only** as an informative value. live_finish_at | now() | Game real life finishing time (> now()) in epoch millis.
 This can be different than close_at (e.g. you might want to close betting before the game finishes in real life).
-Serves **only** as an informative value. currency | null | The currency for which you want to allow betting for in the game.
+Serves **only** as an informative value. currency | null | The currency for the game. hashtag | null | The social media hashtag to be associated with the game.
+If skipped will be generated from game name.

 ### Response codes